MikkelSchubert/adapterremoval/docs/manpage.rst

 .. option:: --merge-threshold length

-    The minimum overlap between mate 1 and mate 2 before the reads are merged into one, potentially longer sequence, when merging paired-end reads.
+    The minimum overlap between mate 1 and mate 2 before the reads are merged into one, potentially longer sequence, when merging is enabled.
+Does not include ambiguous nucleotides (Ns).
 Default is 11 bases.

 .. option:: --merge-strategy name